 Although these professionals can work nights and weekends, schedules depend on the business and clientele.
 If you’re working at a salon that serves the after-hours business crowd, then expect your schedule to mirror that.
 If your salon’s primary customers are stay-at-home moms or work-from-home professionals, however, the daytime could be your busiest.

-Some cosmetologist skip conventional careers in a salon and use social platforms like YouTube and Instagram to make money from their tutorials.
+Some cosmetologist skip conventional careers in a salon and aim for their posts on YouTube and Instagram to make money for them.

 Office and Administrative Support

 The office and administrative support industry include many professions, such as information clerks, receptionists and secretaries.
 Generally, these individuals can find a reasonable work-life balance.
 Some jobs are more conducive to flexible hours and remote-work arrangements than others, according to Good.
 It all depends on the particular business and type of position.

 However, if you want to maximize your work-life balance, Good recommends temporary and part-time administrative positions, which can offer flexibility in your start and end times and project length.